 As of September 9, 2010, we rented 85 properties for our offices, warehouses, sales offices and for residential purpose of the sales persons.
-While we have requested the lessors to provide the building ownership certificate of the leased properties, 18 lessors out of 85 leases can not provide the building ownership certificates as required.
+While we have requested the lessors to provide the building ownership certificates of the leased properties, 18 lessors out of 85 leases can not provide the building ownership certificates as required.
 The gross floor area of such properties is approximately 4,243 square meters.
 If such lessors are not the ultimate owners of the leased properties, no consents or permits were obtained from the ultimate owners, or there are any third parties who otherwise have rights to or interests in such properties, the validity of the leases will be adversely affected.
-In any such case, we may terminate the lease, but locating a new lease may disrupt our operations.
-Any challenge to our legal rights to the leased properties, if successful, could affect our business operations in such properties.
+In any such case, we may terminate the lease, but locating a new lease may disrupt our operations in such properties.
 We could also be subject to the risk of potential disputes with property owners or third parties who otherwise have rights to or interests in such properties.
 In addition, most of our leases have not been registered with the relevant local government authority, as required under PRC laws.
 Although we have been advised by our PRC legal advisor that, as a general principle, lack of registration of a lease agreement does not affect the validity of rights existing under such lease agreements, both our lessors and us may be subject to potential monetary fines imposed by relevant government authorities.